sshuy/notesbtw/General.md

 - Checking if the card ranks are equal to eachother?
 - Checking if the card suit is greater than the other card suit?

+The answer is...

-The answer is *Checking if the card ranks are equal to eachother*.
+*Checking if the card ranks are equal to eachother*.

 The other choices if chosen will result in you scratching your head going, man this works on like 90% of the cases, but two keep failing.
 Why???
 Well checking if the card is greater than the other, should be the final check right?
 Because if that check is true then you're good and you can return out YAY, but doing so results in you missing a lot of edge cases.
 Trust me...

 **Working Example**
 ```python
 import random